Welcome museum visitors and share your enthusiasm for local history

 Volunteer with the Cabin

 We’d love to meet with you to talk more about how your skills, interests and availability might match with our volunteer opportunities.
-Seeing the Museum in-person will help you get a better understanding of what we do.
+Seeing the Museum in-person is the best way to learn about our organization.
 You can stop by anytime during the Museum’s open hours to speak with our team.

 Please bring a completed volunteer application form with you.